Chair-for-Security-Engineering/AGEMA/README.md

 ungroup -all -flatten
 ```

 This generates a flattened netlist where the QN outputs of flip-flops are not used and can be processed by AGEMA.
+In the current version (as of 11 Dec 2022), the final netlist must not be flattened.
+Hence the command ```ungroup -all -flatten``` is not necessary.

 ### Yosys